 - 1. The student petitions their graduate advisor in writing, describing the course he or she wishes to waive and the pertinent details on the course previously taken (the course must have been completed within a certain amount of time as determined by the faculty within the academic area). - 2.
 The student must provide an original transcript from the previous institution clearly displaying that the course was taken and satisfactorily passed with a "B" or better. - 3.
 The student must also provide a complete syllabus for the previously taken course in order for the graduate advisor to determine if the content of the course is substantially similar to the course in which a waiver is being requested. - 4.
-The graduate advisor will present all of this information to the graduate faculty committee who will decide if the request is to be granted or denied.

-5. In cases where the graduate faculty committee cannot decide the appropriateness of the request, they may require the student to take and pass a comprehensive examination on the contents of the course.
+For courses outside the core curriculum, the graduate advisor will present all of this information to the CCC committee or program/concentration faculty who will decide if the request is to be granted or denied. - 5.
+In cases where the graduate faculty committee cannot decide the appropriateness of the request, they may require the student to take and pass a comprehensive examination on the contents of the course.

 Courses that are waived do not reflect on the student's HSC transcript nor do the credit hours count toward the degree.
-Documentation for waiving a course will be maintained in the student's academic area.
-GSBS will not receive or retain any documentation regarding requests to waive individual requirements.
+Documentation for waiving a course will be maintained in the GSBS office.